cosmos/gravity-bridge/notes.md

 - Function in contract takes a destination Cosmos address and transfer amount
 - Does the transfer and logs a EthToCosmosTransfer event with the amount and destination

+Alternate batch assembly by validators

+- Allowing anyone to request batches as we have envisioned previously opens up an attack vector where someone assembles unprofitable batches to stop the bridge.
+- Instead, why not just have the validators assemble batches?
+- In the cosmos state machine, they look at all transactions, sort them from lowest to highest fee, and chop that list into batches.
+- Now relayers can try to submit the batches.
+- Batches are submitted to Eth, and transactions build up in the pool, in parallel.
+- At some point the validators make new batches sorted in the same way.
+- Relayers may choose to submit new batches which invalidate older low fee batches.